 But with clear intentions, you will know when to try harder versus recognizing that the chapter has ended.

-Take an example of a relationship.
+Take the example of a relationship.

 Maybe you’re in a relationship where you waffle between good days and rocky days.

 And one day you find yourself at a crossroads.
-You think, “do I nurture this relationship even more or do I call it quits?”
+You think, “Do I nurture this relationship even more, or do I call it quits?”

 This is a very difficult question to answer unless you clearly know your intention.